 |End of life date||28 November 2017|

 Baumanets-2 (Microsatellite of Bauman University, Moscow)

-Baumanets-2 is a follow-up microsatellite mission of Bauman Moscow State Technical University (BMSTU), Moscow, Russia.
-The educational goals of the Baumanets-2 microsatellite project aim at training students through a full life cycle of satellite creation, in-orbit operation and implementation of scientific and educational programs through conducting scientific experiments onboard.
-Specific goals of the project are: 1)
+Baumanets-2 was a follow-up microsatellite mission of Bauman Moscow State Technical University (BMSTU), Moscow, Russia.
+The educational goals of the Baumanets-2 microsatellite project aimed at training students through a full life cycle of satellite creation, in-orbit operation and implementation of scientific and educational programs through conducting scientific experiments onboard.
+Specific goals of the project were: 1)

 - Training of high-qualified professionals for the aerospace industry

 - Conduction of scientific experiments in space in fundamental and applied areas